DBTrenches/tsqlscheduler/README.md

 Thanks to the nifty `truncate partition` feature, you can efficienctly remove old `TaskExecution` records without the fun of dynamic partition management.

-The procedure `scheduler.TaskExecutionRotate` is deployied with the schema, and by default will truncate all partitions older than 3 months.
+The procedure `scheduler.TaskExecutionRotate` is deployed with the schema, and by default will truncate all partitions older than 3 months.
 This job is not scheduled by default, but you could add a daily job with the following:

 ```sql
 insert into scheduler.Task